barancev/webdriver-testng-archetype/README.md

 Project Structure
 -----------------------------------

 The project follows the standard Maven structure, so all the tests go in the `src/test/java` folder.
-Tests should inherit from the `TestNgTestBase` class that performs setup and teardown tasks.
+Tests should inherit from the `TestNgTestBase` class that performs common setup and teardown tasks.
 This class uses [WebDriverFactory](https://github.com/barancev/webdriver-factory) to manage drivers.

 `SampleTestNgTest` class (in `src/test/java`) is an example of a test class for testing the homepage of a web application.
-In the setup method of this class, the `PageFactory` class is used to help supporting the **PageObject** pattern.
-For more info around this pattern, read this wiki page: https://github.com/SeleniumHQ/selenium/wiki/PageObjects
+In the setup method of this class, the `PageFactory` class is used to help supporting the [PageObjects](https://github.com/SeleniumHQ/selenium/wiki/PageObjects) pattern.

 Project Configuration
 -----------------------------------